 Hi everyone!
-I failed the Feburary book challenge SO hard..*cries* but I’m back with another bookish review!
+I failed the February book challenge SO hard..cries.
+But!
+I’m back with another bookish review!
 Please remember to check the review guidelines tab before continuing.

 Chapter length: ✭✭✭✭

 I really like the fact that Peter and Lara Jean’s attraction was gradual and it wasn’t just a “love at first sight” thing.
 I also love that Lara Jean keeps her eyes on school and her future instead of being completely engrossed in her relationship with Peter.
-She puts him aside a few times to stay faithful to her priorities, adding more fuel to the growing fire between them (ew, am I right?)
+She puts him aside a few times to stay faithful to her priorities, adding more fuel to the growing fire between them.

 The book’s chapter length is generally short, which I always enjoy since I’ve said previously, it’s hard for me to find time to read lately.
-There’s occasionally chapters that I consider pretty lengthy, but I didn’t mind them because the extra length was necessary to the situation.
-So don’t be afraid to pick it up because it’s a relatively thick spine, there’s 71 short chapters!
+There are occasionally chapters that I consider pretty lengthy, but I didn’t mind them because the extra length was necessary to the situation.
+So don’t be afraid to pick it up because it’s a relatively thick spine, there are 71 short chapters!

 It’s a generally uplifting novel for teens or anyone in need of a silly dramatic.
 The lessons it teaches, in my opinion, are:

 - Relationships in general, come and go.
 It’s a good thing to keep your attention on what’s really important.

 - Sisters should stick together.
 The sisterly love displayed in this book is so adorable and it makes me wish I had a sister about my age.
 It’s like a love/hate relationship, but always ends in love.